Skip to Main Content

 Reporting Results in APA Style

-When reporting the results of the dependent-samples t-test, APA Style has very specific requirements on what information should be included.
-Below is the key information required for reporting the results of the.
+When reporting the results of the dependent samples t-test, APA Style has vague requirements on what information should be included.
+Below is the key information you should anticipate reporting when presenting the results of the test.
 You want to replace the red text with the appropriate values from your output.

 Example: